vaslabs/playingplaces/content/posts/results.md

 4. The Outer worlds
 5. Cyberpunk 2077

 The games above except from outer worlds also play with the [custom gamepad streaming](/posts/gamepads).
-Also I can play the games below only with the xpad support and thus remotely with the custom gamepad solution.
+I can play the games below only with the xpad support and thus remotely with the custom gamepad solution.

 1. Assassin's Creed Odyssey
 2. Overcooked All you can eat